UFC 140: Main card

 The co-main event then occurred with heavyweights Frank Mir fighting Antônio Rodrigo Nogueira.
 During the first round, Nogueira hit Mir with a punch that staggered Mir.
 Nogueira furthered his attack by attempting to take Mir's back and apply a choke submission.
 After some ground and pound Mir escaped from under Nogueira, grabbed Nogueira's right arm and attempted a kimura lock.
 The pair rolled over several times as Nogueira attempted to escape the submission hold, but Mir held tightly onto Nogueira's arm.
 Nogueira refused to tap out to the submission attempt until Mir broke his arm.
 The official decision was that Frank Mir defeated Antônio Rodrigo Nogueira by technical submission due to the kimura at 3:38 of the first round.
 As a result of this fight, Mir was awarded the event's "Submission of the Night" and earned the distinction of not only being the first man to knock out Nogueira, but also the first to submit him.

 The last bout of the evening was the Light Heavyweight Championship bout, in which Lyoto Machida attempted to take the title away from Jon Jones.
 Throughout the first round and a half it was a fairly even fight.
 Jones threw kicks and other strikes at Machida and Machida effectively countered the attacks.
 In the second round, Jones opened a gash on Machida's forehead, at which point the referee, John McCarthy, suspended the match for the cage-side doctor to look at it.
 The doctor cleared Machida to continue fighting.
 After the restart, Jones was able to stun Machida with a punch and was able to apply a standing guillotine choke.
 Machida refused to tap out and fell to the floor unconscious when Jones released him as the ref stopped the bout.
 Jon Jones retained his title via technical submission at 4:26 of the second round.
 It became the first time that Machida had been submitted in a professional fight.
 This championship fight was also awarded the event's "Fight of the Night".

 Aftermath

 Rashad Evans was one of the opponents whom Jon Jones was initially reported to fight at this event.
 That match for the UFC Light Heavyweight Championship eventually occurred at UFC 145 on April 21, 2012.

 Frank Mir's victory over Antônio Rodrigo Nogueira moved him one step closer to a championship fight of his own.
 April 4, 2012, Alistair Overeem was revealed to have failed his pre-fight drug test by the Nevada State Athletic Commission (NSAC).
-He tested positive for elevated levels of testosterone that exceeded a ratio of 10-to-1, which was over the allowed ratio rate of 6-to-1.
+He tested positive for elevated levels of testosterone that exceeded a ratio of 10-to-1, which was over the allowed ratio of 6-to-1.
 On Friday April 20, 2012, UFC President Dana White confirmed that Overeem has been removed from his fight with Dos Santos and replaced by Frank Mir.

 Results

 Bonus awards

-Fighters were awarded $75,000 bonuses.
+The following fighters received $75,000 bonuses.